quividi/vidicenter-api-documentation/docs/source/status.rst

 ============

-The following API endpoints allow you to see the status of your networks.
+The following API endpoints allow you to see the status of your networks

 Alerts list
 ###########

-Returns a list of the 1000 most recent alerts in your networks.
+Returns a list of the 1000 most recent alerts in your networks

 URL
 ---